malcolmwilson8/malcolmwilson8/README.md

 I'm currently on a part-time web development bootcamp with [Founders and Coders](https://learn.foundersandcoders.com/), enjoying learning all things front-end.
 In my spare time I moonlight as a skateboarder, 3d art-maker, and (bedroom) music producer/DJ 💽.

+You can view a link to my FAC portfolio [here](https://github.com/fac27/Malcolm-Portfolio),

 ## A bit more about me

 - 🧱 I’m currently building: my knowledge of Node.js, npm and React, whilst working on some interesting new projects.
 Stay tuned!